 For centuries around the world, bats have been cast in a league with vampires, witches and the supernatural.
-This is a phenomenon that’s widespread and has been going on for centuries in cultures around the world.
 In the U.S., some folks credit a certain book with virtually cementing the link between bats and a perception of danger.
 You know the one: Bram Stoker’s 1897 book Dracula, the first in English literature to link bats to human vampires.
 Stoker’s antagonist, Count Dracula, who could shape-shift into a bat,¹ caught the public’s imagination and vampire books and movies since have played on the theme that bats are evil, blood-drinking creatures.
 That’s completely false!

 So, let’s dispense with the creepy notion that bats are blood-thirsty predators.
 In actuality, only three species of bats drink blood and none of them favor human blood.
 Bats represent a quarter of the mammals on earth, with about 1,200 species, so the population of vampire bats is small.
 Besides, of the 47 species of bats known to inhabit North America, none are vampire bats (more about them farther down the page.)

 Inhabiting the U.S. are three small, flower-eating species that spend part of the year in the Southwest, migrating between the U.S. and Mexico, and 44 others spread out across the U.S. that feed on insects.
 If you have bats patrolling your backyard wildlife habitat at night, count yourself lucky.
 List of U.S. bat species